 His research is primarily focussed on the effects of nutritional intervention on metabolism, energy balance, appetite regulation and exercise performance.
 In particular, he is studying the effects of contemporary methods of energy restriction, such as breakfast omission and intermittent fasting.
 His research aims to determine the effect of these dietary interventions on long-term health and wellbeing, as well as exercise performance.

 Dr Clayton welcomes applications for MRes / MPhil / PhD study under his supervision.
-Further information can be obtained from the NTU Doctoral School.
+Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
+Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu.

 Dr Clayton has previously performed nutritional consultancy work for professional clubs, helping players to develop effective hydration strategies to aid performance.
 These have included: